FLORIDA COMMERCIAL LEASING:

 Location, of course, is also important for many businesses, particularly those which rely on walk-in customers and high public visibility.
 One important issue for businesses to address in lease negotiation is the issue of exclusivity of competition.
 Exclusivity agreements prevent a landlord from leasing property to competitors which could impact the success of the business.
 Businesses should be aware that they may be able to negotiate such an agreement when the landlord does not automatically include one.

-Beyond cost and location, there are a variety of other issues that are important to clarify and potentially negotiate in commercial leasing.
+Beyond cost and location, there are a variety of other issues that are important to clarify and potentially negotiate before entering into a commercial lease agreement.
 Two of them are default and eviction.
-Businesses need to understand what happens in the event they default on rental payments, what steps the landlord will take to correct the situation, what notice will be provided, who is responsible for legal fees associated with default.
-Businesses should also have an understanding of landlords’ rights with respect to Florida Eviction, and the legal protections available to them.
+Businesses need to understand what happens in the event they default on their monthly rental payments, what steps the landlord will take to correct the situation, what notice will be provided, and who is responsible for legal fees and costs associated with default.
+Businesses should also have a full understanding of their commercial landlords’ rights with respect to Florida Eviction, and the legal protections available to them.
 Before entering into a Florida Commercial Leasing Agreement, call your Lantana Florida Real Estate Attorneys at the Law Office of Ryan S. Shipp, PLLC today @ 561.699.0399 to see how we can help.
 We are located in Lantana, Florida.
 We serve the entire State of Florida.

 In our next post, we’ll look a bit more at this issue, as well as the issue of eviction.
 See Part II of this article.